Best Star Wars comics Boba Fett

 Artist: Jan Duursema

-Set one hundred years after the events of Return of the Jedi, readers were taken to a familiar galaxy with unfamiliar characters and ships in a time where turmoil begins to brew.
-The story follows Cade Skywalker who has given up his Jedi heritage in order to follow something a little different: being a bounty hunter.
-While negativity surrounded it upon its announcement, Legacy is one of the most well received comics in regards to the Star Wars Expanded Universe.
+Set a century after Return of the Jedi, this series introduces readers to a familiar yet changed galaxy.
+The story follows Cade Skywalker, a descendant of Luke Skywalker who has abandoned his Jedi heritage to become a bounty hunter.
+Despite initial skepticism, Legacy became one of the most well-received comics in the Star Wars Expanded Universe, now known as Legends.